surevine/openfire-docker-compose/README.md

                    +----------------172.60.0.0/24----------------+
 ```

-Note that there is no load balancer configured in the setup.
+Note that the load balancer is intentionally configured to be "flappy" to simulate simple round-robin DNS load balancing, but that ports from individual servers are exposed and can be hit directly.

 Openfire is configured with the following XMPP domain:
 * `xmpp.localhost.example`